openmobilityfoundation/mobility-data-specification/general-information.md

 If implementing MDS Policy, Geography, and/or Jurisdiction APIs and endpoints, an agency must make them unauthenticated and public.
 This allows transparency for the public to see how the city is regulating, holds the city accountable for their policy decisions, and reduces the technical burden on providers to use these endpoints.
 A side benefit is that this allows third parties to ingest this information into their applications and services for public benefit.

-All Provider endpoints must be authenticated, to protect potentially sensitive information.

 As of MDS 0.3.0, `gbfs.json` is required.
 The required GBFS endpoints should be made available publicly.
-See [#realtime-data](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/provider#realtime-data) for more information about how to implement GBFS for dockless systems.
+See Provider [#realtime-data](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/provider#realtime-data) for more information about how to implement GBFS for dockless systems.

 ### Header